Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 "They look at you with all three eyes at once."

-"Hmm…" Gabe was struck by a mischievous thought, and nudged Ava in her ribs.
+"Hmm..."
+Gabe was struck by a mischievous thought, and nudged Ava in her ribs.
 "Okay, so pups are on the cards, eh?
 What about you?
 Is there a Bozo in your life that you haven’t told me about?"

 Ava pulled a face as she picked up the returned and slightly damper ball.
 Hannah had tired of keepaway and was keen to have it thrown again, and Bozo was keeping an eye on her while also wagging at a small pack of gaoian cubs that had entered the park along with a couple of their human friends under the fussing attention of a Mother.